tytydraco/yessleep/out/My_husband_hasnt_been_the_same_since_the_car_accident.md

 A Thai takeaway and Donny Darko.
 His favourite food, and his favourite film.
 The perfect solution.
 That would mend the recent rift in our relationship.
 I was certain of it.

-The rest of the work day raced by as I eagerly anticipatedtheromantic eveningI was planning in my head.
+The rest of the work day raced by as I eagerly anticipated the romantic evening I was planning in my head.
 An evening that would put the unpleasantness of the previous week behind us.
-I dropped James a text telling him that dinnerwas going to blow his socks off.
+I dropped James a text telling him that dinner was going to blow his socks off.

 *I’m hungry.*